padrino/padrino-docs/guides/padrino-admin.md

 ## Admin Scenario (User Authorization)

-For Another example, let's suppose that you need your **admin** account to do certain things and have access to certain controller actions, and your **editor** account needs to be restrained to get access to those same admin actions.
+For Another example, let‘s suppose that you need your **admin** account to do certain things and have access to certain controller actions, and your **editor** account needs to be restrained to get access to those same admin actions.